 La Marzocco position themselves at the high end of the coffee equipment market.
 When used correctly, they deliver superb results to a commercial business that needs consistency, quality and reliability.
-When they delivered the Mini Linea, aimed for the affluent home barista, I immediately wanted one but balked at the price – coming in at over $4,000 it might make sense for a small cafe, but is out of reach for most home users.
-Consider you can get an award-winning dual boiler Rocket Espresso machine for half that money and you have to wonder if you’re paying for more than just the name.
+When they delivered the Mini Linea, aimed for the affluent home barista, I immediately wanted one but baulked at the price – coming in at over $4,000 it might make sense for a small cafe, but is out of reach for most home users.

 So in 2020, the Swift Mini grinder will enter the crowded market at the cost of € 1,615.00 plus VAT, which puts it firmly in commercial grinder territory.
 A superb Mahlkonig EK43 costs just over €2,000, for example.
 So, is it worth it?
 Let’s look at what you get for your hard-earned money.

-The first thing I noticed is that it’s ugly.
-Of course, this is a matter of taste, and I’m sure many will disagree with me.
-But the construction looks somehow asymmetric and plastic.
+The design has a certain aesthetic that not everyone will appreciate.
+But the construction looks asymmetric and there seems like a lot of plastic.
 Although the overall proportions are kept compact, helped by the small hopper, and this will ensure it can fit under most kitchen cabinets.

 Reading on, I’m pleased to say it gets better.
 There does seem to be some real innovation inside, and La Marzocco, true to their professional roots, have made those innovations serve a legitimate purpose.
 For example, the Swift Mini’s ground coffee distribution and the tamping system incorporates an impeller on an axle that spins independently of the burrs, moving upward against a calibrated spring so that it spreads and compacts ground coffee underneath.
 This is something I can appreciate.
 In tests at our coffee shop, and at home, I find even distribution to be an underrated element in producing fine espresso.